blm849/networkcontainertesting/README.md

 - Dockerignore: when working with Docker, rename this file to .Dockerignore
 - README.md: this file
 - other files: LICENCE is the licence file for the repo, and .gitignore prevents some files from not being upload.
+- D24indexfile: an alternative Dockerfile
+- index.HTML: a file to go with the alternative Dockerfile

 ## References